avahidi/mesa/README.rst

 Measurement database
 --------------------

-The mesa database is a file where the measurements are stored, and developers might want to include it in their version control system.
+The mesa database is the file where measurements are stored, and developers might want to include it in their version control system.
 By default this file is called "timing.mesa" in the current folder, although that can be changed using the `--database` option.

 The v1.2 file format looks like this: